 2. Explain What’s Happening

-Instead of sneaking off, explain to your child that you’re leaving but that you will be back soon.
+Instead of sneaking off, explain to your child you’re leaving, but you'll be back soon.

 - Tell them where you’re going—they won’t be left wondering.